devonboyer/DBMessagingKit/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/5367914/6097248/707975a4-af84-11e4-989e-a19cb0ca4708.gif)
 ####What is this repository for?####

-An open-source messaging UI framework for iOS, built with simplicity and customization in mind.
+An open-source Messaging UI Kit for iOS, built with simplicity and customization in mind.
+The kit provides the tools to create a messaging interface while allowing it to work with your app's schema.

 ####Supports####
  Supports the following MIME types (Internet Media Type):
  - Text
  - Image
- - Movie
- - GIF
+ - Video (In development)
  - Location (In development)

 Supports iOS 7.0+, Portrait/Landscape iPhone/iPad